rgardner/dotfiles/git-hooks/README.md

 to `install-hooks.sh`, then running `./install-hooks.sh`.

 ## Credit
-Originall design from the [iPython project.](https://github.com/ipython/ipython)
+Original design from the [iPython project.](https://github.com/ipython/ipython)